joeatbayes/IOTMeshProxy/README.md

 ### Proxy, MESH & Discovery Commands

+# BLE Mesh Flooding and Upfront Planning:

+BLE mesh flooding, while conceptually simple, presents a challenge for large-scale sensor networks.
+Due to message congestion and the cost of message replication across nodes, it necessitates careful upfront planning involving clustering, inter-cluster communication, and dedicated backhaul for bridges.
+Failing to consider these factors can quickly exhaust the message transfer capacity of every node, leading to network instability, shortented battery life and unreliable data collection.
+This planning involves:

+ * Clustering: Grouping BLE devices into clusters helps manage traffic and prevents network-wide flooding.
+ * Inter-Cluster Communication: Bridges are needed to control traffic movement between clusters, ensuring messages stay within designated areas.
+ * Backhaul for Bridges: These bridges require dedicated backhaul paths to deliver data to uplink nodes without overwhelming other clusters with messages.

+Limitations of Flooding: This flooding approach not only exhausts the battery of the nodes that need to deliver the message, but also drains the battery of every node involved in the retransmission, significantly impacting network lifespan.

+The IoTMeshproxy Solution:  Our innovative approach utilizes an auto-forming shortest path strategy with congestion avoidance.
+This eliminates the need for complex upfront planning by dynamically routing messages along the shortest available paths, automatically bypassing congested links.
+This significantly reduces message overhead and network traffic, making it ideal for large-scale deployments with minimal IT intervention.

 # ACTIONS:
 - TODO: Negotiate WAKUP interval so clients and servers can go into